That Scarlett woman puts us through a volley of emotions…

 Hitchcockian Blogathon 2020 No 17

 This post was added to For The Blog of the Darned‘s Hitchcockian Blogathon.
 Other films with this cast include Scarlett Johansson in Captain America’s Civil War, Hitchcock, The Other Boleyn Girl, The Prestige and Lost in Translation.
 Emily Mortimer in Shutter Island and Notting Hill.
 Matthew Goode stars in The Crown.
-Brian Cox stars in Frasier, Penelope Wilton appears in Doctor Who.
-Hitchcock’s filmography reviewed here and referred to in this post are North by Northwest, Four O’Clock and Family Plot.
-The Alfred Hitchcock Presents episodes reviewed here are Dead Weight and Lamb to the Slaughter.
+Brian Cox stars in Frasier.
+Penelope Wilton appears in Doctor Who.
+Hitchcock’s filmography reviewed here are North by Northwest, Four O’Clock and Family Plot.
+The Alfred Hitchcock Hour and Alfred Hitchcock Presents episodes reviewed here are Dead Weight and Lamb to the Slaughter.
 His biopic is reviewed here in my review of Hitchcock.